 Our VIN Validator works on a simple premise.
 Character 9 of the VIN serves as an error-detecting check digit.
 Using the check-digit calculation specified in NHTSA's 49 CFR Part 565 (and consistent with ISO 3779), we can determine whether that character is correct.
 We convert each VIN letter into its standard numeric value, then multiply those values by weight factors based on their position in the sequence.
 This produces 16 weighted values, which are summed and divided by 11.
 The remainder equals the check digit; if the remainder is 10, the check digit is represented by "X".
+More details below.

-VIN Check Digit Formula
+How to Calculate a VIN Check Digit Manually

 Transliteration converts VIN letters into numeric values using the standard VIN transliteration table.
 It involves swapping each letter for its assigned number.